datacommonsorg/docsite/api/index.md

 ---
 # Overview

-[Data Commons](https://datacommons.org) is an open knowledge graph that aggregates data from many different [data sources](https://datacommons.org/datasets) into a single knowledge graph.
-Data Commons is based on the data model <link> used by [schema.org](https://schema.org).
+The [Data Commons Graph](https://datacommons.org) aggregates data from many different [data sources](https://datacommons.org/datasets) into a single knowledge graph.
+Data Commons is based on the data model used by [schema.org](https://schema.org), for more information see [our guide to the data model](/data_model.html).
-Data Commons uses the Schema.org [data model](https://schema.org/docs/datamodel.html) and schema.

 The **Data Commons API** is a set of APIs that allow developers to programmatically access the data in the Data Commons graph.
 This access is